2025 Colorado Resiliency Framework Update

 Virtual Resiliency Summit #2 (Mid-Point)

-This summit will build upon the first and will engage participants in helping the planning team shape and vet strategies that will be in the 2025 Framework.
+This summit built upon the first and engaged participants in helping the planning team shape and vet strategies that will be in the 2025 Framework.

 Strategies are specific approaches that can be taken to advance a priority.
 For example, two strategies identified for improving community capacity in the 2020 framework were: